Reading is (Still) Fundamental

 FEBRUARY 28, 2013

+I’m vowing to change that this year and this post is a start.
 Together with over 100 other people, we will be responsible for changing people’s lives for the better.
-All my life, I’ve wanted to be a writer.
+It’s been awhile since I’ve blogged here on Evolving Web.

 CoTweets Stored Search Changes How I Use Twitter Overnight